OctopusDeploy/docs/src/pages/docs/administration/reporting/report-on-deployments-using-excel.md

 layout: src/layouts/Default.astro
 pubDate: 2023-01-01
 modDate: 2024-06-25
-title: Report on deployments using Excel & XML
+title: Report on deployments using Excel and XML
-description: How to report on deployments using Excel & XML
+description: How to report on deployments using Excel and XML
 navOrder: 10
 ---